wp-plugins/redis-cache/readme.txt

 == Description ==

 A persistent object cache backend powered by [Redis](http://redis.io/) and the [Predis](https://github.com/nrk/predis/) library for PHP.
 The Predis library requires PHP 5.4 or greater.

-To adjust the connection parameters or prefixing cache keys, see ["Other Notes"](http://wordpress.org/extend/plugins/redis-cache/other_notes/).
+To adjust the connection parameters or prefixing cache keys, see [Other Notes](http://wordpress.org/extend/plugins/redis-cache/other_notes/).

 Forked from Eric Mann's and Erick Hitter's [Redis Object Cache](https://github.com/ericmann/Redis-Object-Cache), which requires the Redis PECL extension.